Peter Odemwingie: International career

 In 2008, Odemwingie was selected as an over-age player for the Super Eagles' Olympic squad, scoring in the quarter-final against Ivory Coast as the team earned the silver medal after losing the final to defending champions Argentina.

 He captained the team for the 2010 Africa Cup of Nations, and when Nigeria bowed out of the competition at the semi-final stage, Odemwingie controversially openly criticised coach Shaibu Amodu's tactics, blaming them for the defeat.
 He was chosen as part of the Best XI of the tournament.

 Odemwingie was selected for the Nigeria squad for the 2010 FIFA World Cup, appearing against Argentina and Greece in the Super Eagles' group stage exit.
 After the team's elimination, Odemwingie, who was omitted from the team for the final match against South Korea, publicly criticised coach Lars Lagerbäck.

 Odemwingie was involved in a dispute with Nigeria's coach Stephen Keshi after being omitted from the squad for 2013 Africa Cup of Nations but was named in Nigeria's 30-man provisional squad for the 2014 FIFA World Cup on 12 May 2014, despite not representing the team for over year.
 In June 2014, he made the cut for the final 23-man squad.

-After appearing as a substitute in the team's opening match against Iran He was named in the starting line-up for the second group fixture against Bosnia and Herzegovina on 21 June.
+After appearing as a substitute in the team's opening match against Iran, he was named in the starting line-up for the second group fixture against Bosnia and Herzegovina on 21 June.
 In scoring the only goal of the match, Odemwingie gave the Super Eagles their first win at the FIFA World Cup since the 1998 edition.

 Personal life

-Odemwingie was born to a Nigerian father and a Russian Tatar mother.
-His middle name, Osaze, means "God chooses (for you)".
+Originally from Benin City, Odemwingie was born to a Nigerian father and a Tatar mother.
+His middle name, Osaze, in the Edo language means "God chooses (for you)".
 Odemwingie married his fiancée, Sarah Fallon, on 26 May 2012 at a church in Northampton after two years of dating.

+Since his retirement from professional football, Odemwingie has qualified as a PGA professional golfer.